srsran/srsRAN_Project_docs/docs/source/tutorials/source/flexric/source/index.rst

   1. Start sniffing on the loopback interface.
   2. Set filter to `sctp.port == 36421`.
-  3. Right-click on any packet -> Decode As -> set Current to E2AP
+  3. Right-click on any packet -> Decode As.\. -> set Current to E2AP
   4. Now filter can be set to `e2ap` to show only E2AP messages.

 Note that at least Wireshark version 4.0.7 is needed to correctly decode and display E2AP packets (i.e., earlier Wireshark versions do not support E2APv3 protocol and as a result will display information about the Malformed Packets).